rami-z/Data-Scientist/README.md

 # Data-Scientist
-this Repo will be about Data Scientist Nanodegree program in Udacity
+This Repo will be about Data Scientist Nanodegree program in Udacity